 Distance: 200 km (2.5–3 hours by car)

-Seville is Spain's most romantic city — the Alcázar palace, the cathedral, the orange trees, the flamenco.
+Seville is Spain's most romantic city — the Alcázar, the cathedral, orange-tree courtyards, flamenco.
 A day trip is feasible but rushed.
-Better to overnight (there are excellent hotels), but if you have only a day, arrive early, focus on the Alcázar and historic centre, have lunch, and drive back in the evening.
-The drive is mostly motorway, straightforward.
-This is a full-day commitment; plan it as a special outing, not a casual morning decision.
-Most guests either extend to 2 days or skip Seville in favour of nearby Ronda and the white villages, which offer more of the "real Andalusia" in less driving time.
+Better to overnight, but if you've only the one day, leave early, focus on the Alcázar and the historic centre, lunch, and drive back in the evening.
+The route is nearly all motorway and straightforward.
+Treat it as a planned outing, not a spur-of-the-moment morning.
+Many guests stretch it to two days or swap it for Ronda and the white villages, which deliver more "real Andalucía" per mile.
+If you go, our Seville weekend guide plans it properly.

 Granada and the Alhambra